-If you are 65 or over, you will qualify for this exemption in your name.
-Please notify the Taxpayer Services Department and we will send you the proper application forms.
+If you are 65 or over, you will qualify for this exemption in your name and can apply on line.
 Otherwise, your property will receive the exemption for the remainder of the year of your spouse's death.
 You will then have to apply when you turn 65.

 Is it too late to apply for exemptions?

 If your home was eligible for a homestead exemption in a prior tax year (2016, 2017, or 2018) and you already paid the full tax amount billed for that year, the Assessor’s Office can help you obtain a refund through the Certificate of Error process.